the-collab-lab/career-lab-challenge-next/README.md

   - a list of results including _the name of the piece_ and _the artist who created the piece_.
 - [ ] Render a new view when a user clicks a result.
 It could be called `ImageDetailsPage`.
 - [ ] In the `ImageDetailsPage` component, render
-  - a back button that allows the user to return to their search, and
+  - a back button that allows the user to return to their search💡, and
-  - the artwork whose title the user just clicked on 💡
+  - the artwork whose title the user just clicked on

 💡 You might think to install React Router to handle the back button functionality.
 That's probably something you would do in a production application, but your team has agreed that React Router is _out of scope_ for this MVP.
 Instead, you can use [conditional rendering](https://beta.reactjs.org/learn/conditional-rendering) to show and hide content!